 The main sample consists of all children born in the years 1980-1995.
-Each child in our sample has a unique identifier for both parents.
 Using the location of residence of both the child and the parents, we define the primary parent as the one who shares an address with the child for the majority of the years.
 If a location value is missing for a certain year, we fill in the location of residence using the child's school location only if the school is in the same location as the child's location of residence in year t-1.
 We enrich the location data using the city information available from the 1995 census.
 Specifically, we use the answers to two questions: "When did you move to your current city?" and "Where did you live 5 years ago?".
 Using these variables, we construct location information starting from 1995 and, for a subset, from 1990.
-For the rest of this paper, our unit of location is a city or regional council, which represent the units of local government.
+For the rest of this paper, our unit of location is a city or regional council, "which represent the units of local government."

-For every parent in the sample, we construct the following variables: Parents' income, which is the total gross income at a household level, measured in 2014 Israeli shekels (1 ILS \sim \$0.28).
+For every parent in the sample, we construct the following variables: Parents' income, which is the total gross income at a household level, measured in 2016 Israeli shekels (1 ILS \sim \$0.28).
 In years when the family has no recorded earnings, the family's income is coded as zero.
 To derive an approximation of parents' resources during childhood, we calculate the average earnings over the years 1995-2016.
 This time frame is selected to balance between potential attenuation biases that may arise from measuring parental income over too short a period and the risk of doing so too late in life when income tends to be more volatile (Mazumder, 2005).
 We exclude families with less than 4 years of earnings, which accounts for 1.5% of parents.
-Finally, we work with a parents' percentile rank variable, defined as the parental income rank in the national population that satisfies the restriction of having at least 4 years of earnings in 1995-2016.
-To account for the unbalanced structure of the child's age at which parents have earnings, we calculate each income rank within children's cohorts and, therefore, compare parents' earnings for children at the same ages.
+Finally, we

-7Therefore, we do not identify moves from differences between school locations and location of residence.
+8Thereby, differences between school locations and location of residence are not accounted as moves.

-8Response rate to the questions in 1995 is around 20%.
+9Response rate to the questions in 1995 is around 20%.